 The VXLAN overlay network is used as a base with the Open vSwitch (instead of regular Linux bridge) on top.
 Traffic on the lowest level is isolated by the VXLAN encapsulation protocol, and Open vSwitch still allows to use the second level isolation by 802.1Q VLAN tags inside the encapsulated traffic.
 Main isolation is always provided by VXLAN, not 802.1Q VLANs.
 If 802.1Q is required to isolate the VXLAN, the driver needs to be configured with user-created 802.1Q tagged physical interface.

 This hierarchy is important to understand.

-There is no configuration specific to this driver, except the options specified for Open vSwitch and VXLAN.
+There is no configuration specific to this driver, except the options specified above and in the VXLAN guide.

-9.7.2 Defining Open vSwitch on VXLAN Network
+Defining an Open vSwitch - VXLAN Network

 To create a network include the following information: